Exponentially Faster Massively Parallel Maximal Matching: Putting Everything Together

-\smparagraph{Case 2: $\Delta < n^{0.1}$.} We can regard $Y$ as being determined by $O(n \Delta)$ random variables, namely, the values $\rho, \chi, L$.
-By Lemma~\ref{lem:lipschitzproperties}, modifying each entry of $\rho, \chi$, or $L$ can only change the match-status of at most $O(1)$ vertices.
-Each of these, in turn, has only $\Delta$ neighbors, which are the only vertices whose degree in $G[ V \setminus M]$ is changed.
-Thus, changing each of the underlying random variables can only change $Y$ by $O( \Delta )$.
-By Proposition~\ref{prop:bd-dif2}, therefore, w.e.h.p. we have
+\smparagraph{Case 2: $\pmb{\Delta < n^{0.1}}$.} We can regard $X$ as being determined by $O(n \Delta)$ random variables, namely, $\rho, \chi, L$.
+By Lemma~\ref{lem:lipschitzproperties}, modifying each entry of $\rho, \chi$, or $L$ only changes the match-status of $O(1)$ vertices.
+Each such vertex, in turn, has only $\Delta$ neighbors, which are the only vertices whose degree in $G[ V \setminus M]$ is changed.
+Thus, changing each of the underlying random variables can only change $X$ by $O( \Delta^2 )$.
+By Proposition~\ref{prop:bd-dif}, therefore, w.e.h.p. we have

-As $\Delta \leq n^{0.1}$ and $\Delta$ is larger than any needed constants, this is at most $n \Delta^{-0.02}$.
-Therefore, already a single application of Algorithm~\ref{alg:nearmaximal} suceeds w.e.h.p. \end{proof}

-Having slightly reduced the number of high-degree vertices, we next use the following Algorithm~\ref{alg:leftoververtices}, which significantly decreases the number of high-degree vertices.